Admission To All Screenings Is Free

 Envision Films, in collaboration with Saint Francis Hospital and Medical Center, The Hartford Police Department, The Guardian Angels, Mothers United Against Violence, WDRC’s Brad Davis and a community on the front lines of hope and sacrifice presents: THE SWEETEST LAND – a documentary film about recovery, engagement and politics – where complacency can no longer be an option.

-A panel with the director Jeffrey B. Teitler, Dr. Linda Degutis (CDC’s National Center for Injury Prevention and Control), and special guests, follows screening.
+A panel with the director Jeffrey B. Teitler, Dr. Linda Degutis (CDC’s National Center for Injury Prevention and Control), James Dodington, MD, Assistant Professor of Pediatrics (Emergency Medicine) at Yale, and special guests, follows screening.

 9:00 PM – Auditorium, Whitney Humanities Center, 53 Wall Street, New Haven